-Jan 5 (2,1): Distribution by private Post Office boxes has been extended to Gabbary, available to the public.
+Jan 5 (2,1): Distribution by private Post Office boxes has been extended to Gabbary, Ibrahimia and Bacos Post Offices and a limited number of boxes are now available to the public.
 Applications should be made to the Postmasters of the above offices.